-Why do you need to measure your social media ROI?
+Why do you need to measure your social media success and ROI?

 There are 2 main reasons why you need to measure your social media ROI:

 - First, you need to find out how your social media is impacting your business – or in other words, how your social media marketing strategy is helping you grow your business

 - And secondly, measuring your social media results helps you understand what is working and what isn’t so that you can focus more of your time and resources into improving your results

 But personally, I think one of the biggest values in measuring your social media success is to learn from your results; for example:

 - Which social networks perform best so you know where to spend most of your time and effort